ZoeNguyen73/Express-Hello-World/README.md

 * Express - Routing
 * Mongo DB Atlas and Mongoose - Database
 * Multer and Imagekit - To handle photo uploads
-* Sendgrid Mail - To handle sending confirmation tokens to users
+* Sendgrid Mail - To handle sending confirmation tokens to users (temporarily suspended due to issues with sendgrid service)
 * Various assorted packages for CORS, Git and validation

 ## Planning and Execution